FedUni-CeRDI/def-au-edu-feduni/README.md

 # def-au-edu-feduni

-Machine-readable conrolled-vocabularies maintained by Federation University
+Machine-readable conrolled-vocabularies implemented by Federation University which are outside of the Australian Land and Soil Handbook Series.

 Collections in this register are used in the decscriptions of data relating to soil